Fees and Charges (2026)

 (Director)

-CIMARA is coordinated by a director appointed by the Board of Directors, who is responsible for ensuring the technical, administrative and financial management of CIMARA, as well as exercising the powers delegated to him by the Board of Directors.
+CIMARA is coordinated by a director appointed by the Board of Directors, responsible for ensuring the technical, administrative, and financial management of CIMARA, as well as exercising the powers delegated by the Board of Directors.

 Article 20

-1. CIMARA’s assets are made up of all assets and rights that may be transferred to it by members or third parties and also those resulting from acquisition for consideration or free of charge.
+1. CIMARA’s assets consist of all property and rights transferred to it by members or third parties and also those resulting from acquisition for consideration or free of charge.

-2. The movable assets acquired and allocated to CIMARA, duly inventoried, become part of the assets.
+2. Movable property acquired and assigned to CIMARA, duly inventoried, shall become part of the assets.

 Article 21